-To achieve the Access to Higher Education Diploma students must achieve 60 credits of which 45 credits must be at Level 3.
 The course has some mandatory units and a range of optional units.

 The Access to Higher Education Diploma is validated and accredited through the National Awarding Body Ascentis which is an Access validating agency, licensed and regulated by the Quality Assurance Agency for Higher Education (QAA).